How does English Heritage Buildings ensure its buildings are manufactured to the Exova BM TRADA Q-Mark standard?

 - 10-year insurance backed guarantee.

-Are there any other advantages to you having the BM TRADA Q-mark?
+Are there any other advantages to having the Exova BM TRADA Q-Mark?

 Peace of mind that before you receive one of our buildings, English Heritage Buildings has undergone rigorous processes and quality checks to create a high quality product on a consistent basis.

-Reassurance that you are buying an oak frame that is recognised by industry experts as a top quality product that is designed, manufactured and assembled using consistent tried, tested and approved techniques.
-TRADA means independent assurance in the quality of the product by the industry experts, renowned for its experience and specialist knowledge of timber framed buildings.
+Reassurance that you are buying an oak frame that is recognised by industry experts as a top quality product – designed, manufactured and assembled using consistent tried, tested and approved techniques.
+Partnership with Exova BM TRADA, and TRADA independently, means assurance in the quality of the product by the industry experts, renowned for their experience and specialist knowledge of timber framed buildings.

 English Heritage Buildings has a commitment to innovation and the highest quality of design.
-We continue to develop our internal processes maintaining our compliances to the BM TRADA Q-mark and also self-auditing on an on-going basis including site inspections on our projects.
-BM TRADA also carry out an audit at least once every year to ensure ongoing compliance with the Q-mark and any changes in methods or specifications must be approved by them as part of the process.
+We continue to develop our internal processes maintaining our compliance to the Exova BM TRADA Q-Mark and also self-auditing on an on-going basis including site inspections on our projects.
+Exova BM TRADA also carries out an audit at least once every year to ensure on-going compliance with the Q-Mark and any changes in methods or specifications must be approved by them as part of the process.

 How do you know the building is erected to the right standard?

-Our fitting teams are not only highly experienced in assembling our buildings, they are also trained on compliance to the BM TRADA Q-mark procedures.
-Each fitting team has a Fitters Manual which has been verified and audited by BM TRADA under the Q-mark scheme and a full set of CAD and production drawings which specify the design and construction of the building being assembled in accordance with our agreed standards.
+Our fitting teams are not only highly experienced in assembling our buildings, they are also trained on compliance to the Exova BM TRADA Q-Mark procedures.
+Each fitting team has a Fitters Manual, which has been verified and audited by Exova BM TRADA under the Q-Mark scheme, and a full set of CAD and production drawings which specify the design and construction of the building being assembled in accordance with our agreed standards.

-What quality control levels do you work to?
+What quality control levels do English Heritage Buildings work to?

 Our 5 quality control stages are fully documented and auditable as follows: